- Age group: skiers between 7-16 years of age

 Weekly program updates will be available on this webpage under the 'Weekly Updates' tab.
 The calendar will be updated as well, and links to all of the information will be sent weekly via a Ski Team Newsletter.

-At race events, the Junior Alpine Racers will compete by age and gender brackets against skiers from all over the Northwest.
+At race events, the LWSC Alpine Racers will compete by age and gender brackets against skiers from all over the Northwest.

-Most of the Junior Alpine Racers will only compete in the Wolf Chase and the Bakke Cup.
-These two events are well suited for first time and younger racers.
+These events are well suited for first time and younger racers.
 Each race offers up a unique experience for newer racers to get a feel for the sport in a fun and enriching environment.
-And parents have a good time, too!
+LWSC Alpine Coaches are present for each of these races however, parents are responsible for getting their racer to and from the ski hill.
+Just to note...Parents have a good time, too!
+Keep an eye out within our Weekly Updates for more information on each race.

-Skiers need to have skis, poles, a helmet, leather gloves (highly suggested for the tow – we hope to have these available at the Ski Hill ticket booth this year!) and goggles (clear lenses for older kids).
+Skiers need to have skis, poles, a helmet, leather gloves (each team member gets a pair this year & extras are for sale in the Ski Hill ticket booth) and goggles (clear lenses recommended).

 The Registration Fees go toward the cost of training materials, Team Apparel and a portion of the Youth Program Director's wages.